Choose a college

 Success in your career is based on what you know and what you can do.
 With WGU’s competency-based approach to education, success in your degree program will be similar.

 As a student, you will demonstrate your mastery of the necessary competencies by completing challenging assessments.
-An assessment may be a traditional "test", a project, an essay, or another practical demonstration of a required skill.
+An assessment may be a traditional test, a project, an essay, or another practical demonstration of a required skill.

 Our approach allows you to leverage the skills and knowledge you’ve already acquired through job experience and prior college to your benefit.
-Since we don’t ask you to attend class but rather require completion of challenging assessments, as soon as you feel ready, you’ll be able to do just that.
+Since we don’t ask you to attend class but instead require completion of challenging assessments, as soon as you feel ready, you’ll be able to do just that.

-WGU provides you with an education that’s based on real world competencies—the skills and knowledge you’ll need to be successful in your career.
+WGU provides you with an education that’s based on real-world competencies—the skills and knowledge you’ll need to be successful in your career.
 Each degree program is developed by a council of experts in the field who help define the competencies that form the curriculum.
 This combination of expertise in both industry knowledge and academia guarantees that your degree will be relevant in your chosen field.